jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 once you open the file, change the separator type to Comma and press import data.
 [insert image]

+This is what it should look like.

+**General observations**
+There are 11 columns and 28539 rows.
+The data looks messy and crowded.
+The desciption inlcudes both french and english in one column which makes it too long.
+There is alot of missing data

+**Specific observations**

+Column C features nominal feautures with types of service request.
+Column H shows the latitude with continuous varables, most of the data is missing though.

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.